 Unfortunately, the road to legitimacy is a long one, and there is nothing particularly promising on the horizon in the Bay State.
-As we mentioned, online poker is well behind sports betting in Massachusetts as a priority.
-Until people in the state can bet on the Celtics, the Sox, and the Pats, there isn’t going to be any chance for them to play cards on their phones.
-Even then, there’s no guarantee that an online casino bill or online poker bill will follow.
+As we mentioned, online poker was well behind sports betting in Massachusetts as a priority.
+Even now that sports betting has launched, there’s no guarantee that an online casino bill or online poker bill will follow.

 The second type of site is the one that you can find right now.
 These sites are based outside of the United States, which is why we call them offshore sites.
 These are the ones that you can find if you search for online poker in Massachusetts right now.
 They do not fall under any US or Massachusetts regulations.